martenframework/marten/docs/versioned_docs/version-0.1/templates/introduction.md

 Templates can be loaded from specific locations within your codebase and from application folders.
 This is controlled by two main settings:

 * [`templates.app_dirs`](../development/reference/settings#app_dirs-1) is a boolean that indicates whether or not it should be possible to load templates that are provided by [installed applications](../development/reference/settings#installed_apps).
-Indeed, applications can defines a `templates` folder at their root, and these templates will be discoverable by Marten if this setting is set to `true`
+Indeed, applications can define a `templates` folder at their root, and these templates will be discoverable by Marten if this setting is set to `true`
 * [`templates.dirs`](../development/reference/settings#dirs1) is an array of additional directories where templates should be looked for

 Application templates are always enabled by default (`templates.app_dirs = true`) for new Marten projects.